 Can You Become Pregnant after a Tubal Ligation?

-If you’re interested in getting your tubes untied (Tubal Ligation Reversal), reach out to IBI Healthcare Institute.
+Lastly, if you’re interested in getting a Tubal Ligation Reversal, contact IBI Healthcare Institute.
 Also, our experienced surgeons are available and can guide you through your fertility journey.